Tanzeebul-Tamim/CSE110-Fall-2023/README.md

 ## Note

-This repository contains files in ipynb (Jupyter Notebook) format, which allows for interactive coding and documentation.
+This repository contains files in Jupyter Notebook (*.ipynb) format, which allows for interactive coding and documentation.
 Ensure you have the necessary tools to view and run Jupyter Notebooks.

 ## Clone the Repository:

+To clone this repository to your local machine, use the following command:

 ```sh
 git clone https://github.com/Tanzeebul-Tamim/CSE110.git